swat-ds/friendly-networks/src/assets/data/md/8-Hunt_Bibliography.md

 ---
-slug: “/background/john-hunt/1-introducing-john-hunt”
+slug: "/background/john-hunt/1-introducing-john-hunt"
-date: “2021-12-07”
+date: "2021-12-07"
-title: “John Hunt material at Friends Historical Library”
+title: "John Hunt material at Friends Historical Library"
 ---

 # John Hunt Manuscripts and Publications in the Collections of Friends Historical Library